djns99/CudaMPMCQueue/README.md

 In order to use CudaMPMCQueue you should have cuda 10 installed.

-In order to build the tests you will require cmake and gtest.
+In order to build the tests you will require cmake, gtest and google benchmark.

 For CMake: